• 10.00am - 5.30pm

 Victory

-Gough and the naval commander, Admiral Sir William Parker, then moved on to Shanghai, which was captured on 19 June 1842.
-Continuing up the Yangtze, Major-General Lord Saltoun’s 1st Brigade engaged the Chinese at Chinkiang on 21 July.
-The city was captured and its military commander, Hai-lin, was burned in his house which had been set alight on his own orders.
+Gough and Admiral Sir William Parker then moved on to Shanghai, which was captured on 19 June 1842.
+Continuing up the Yangtze River, Major-General Lord Saltoun’s 1st Brigade engaged the Chinese at Chinkiang (Zhenjiang) on 21 July.
+The city was captured and its military commander, Hai-lin, was burned in his house, which had been set alight on his own orders.

 British casualties were again modest, totalling 34 dead and 107 wounded.
-Faced with the possibility of a British assault on Nanking, the Chinese now sued for peace.
+Faced with the possibility of a British assault on Nanking (Nanjing), the Chinese now sued for peace.

 Landing troops at the west gate of Chingkiang, 1842

 The war ended on 17 August 1842, with the Treaty of Nanking enabling the British to 'carry on their mercantile transactions with whatever persons they please'.
-The treaty committed the Chinese to free trade, including the trade in opium.
+The Chinese were compelled to relax their control on foreign trade, including the trade in opium.

-Hong Kong was ceded to Britain, and the Treaty Ports of Guangzhou, Amoy, Foochow, Shanghai and Ningpo were opened to all traders.
+Hong Kong was ceded to Britain, and the treaty ports of Canton (Guangzhou), Amoy (Xiamen), Foochow (Fuzhou), Shanghai and Ningpo (Ningbo) were subsequently opened to all traders.
 The Chinese also paid reparations.

 Explore further